colorhaake/colorhaake/README.md

 This repository is to upload some scripts that relate to my work

 ==========
-Python scrip to launch and close terminal
+Python script to launch and close terminal
 ==========
 Use python to exectue applescript to launch terminal, execture command and close terminal